Hey everyone,

-So I wanted to just have a quick little rant about a complication I ran into while working on my game’s engine and networking code this morning.
-I ran into this slight complication when trying code the packets that allow the server to close a client’s connection gracefully with an error message instead of just forcefully closing the ssl and tcp connections without providing any details or way to handle these in a way that won’t abort them mid-game loop.
+Just wanted to vent a bit about a complication I ran into this morning while working on my game engine and networking code.
+Specifically, I hit a wall while trying to implement a feature that allows the server to gracefully close a client’s connection with an error message — instead of just abruptly terminating the SSL and TCP connections with no details or way to handle the disconnection without crashing the game loop.

-So originally my idea was to create a packet class like this,
+My initial idea was to create a CloseSecureSocketPacket

 using LiteNetLib.Utils;